-Whilst risk carries negative connotations, it’s very existence gives savers the opportunity to offset the negative impact of inflation and achieve their financial goals quicker.
-In fact, the biggest threat to you achieving your financial goals is that you don’t rationally evaluate the risk associated with your investment.
+Whilst risk carries negative connotations, its very existence gives savers the opportunity to offset the negative impact of inflation and achieve their financial goals quicker.
+In fact, the biggest threat to you achieving your financial goals is not risk itself, rather that you don’t rationally evaluate the risk associated with your investment.

-Volatility is the most popular measure of risk, but it has its limitations; volatility only measures movement in an asset price, for example, not its direction.
+Volatility is the most popular measure of risk, but it has its limitations; volatility only measures movement in an asset price, not its direction.

 How to measure finance risk

-Described as the “new science of risk management”, Value at Risk estimates how much your portfolio could lose in value over a period of time.
-Of course, VaR will never guarantee you a return – it’s based on estimates, after all – but it is a reliable indicator of performance with at least a 95% accuracy.
+Described as the “new science of risk management”, VaR estimates how much your portfolio could lose in value over a period of time.
+Of course, VaR will never guarantee you a return – its based on estimates, after all – but it is a reliable indicator of performance with at least 95% accuracy.

 If you want to work out how much you could lose on your investment, you need to know the time period, confidence level and a loss amount.
 For example, you might ask: What is the most I could lose, with 95%-99% level of confidence, over the next year in percentage terms?

-An equity stock could have an annual Value at Risk of 5% with 95% confidence, for example.
+An equity stock could have an annual VaR of 5% with 95% confidence, for example.
 This means that the maximum you could lose over one year is 5%, with 95% accuracy.

-There are several different techniques to calculating Value at Risk, the historical method, the variance-covariance method, and the Monte Carlo simulation.
+There are several different techniques to calculating VaR: the historical method, the variance-covariance method, and the Monte Carlo simulation.